Advertisement

 Best for: Running goals and display features

-When it comes to luxe treadmills, this Nordictrack treadmill is the perfect blend of performance and premium features, giving you a top-tier workout experience right at home.
-In addition to the standard electric treadmill features, this model includes a swipeable HD display controlling your music and inbuilt fans to keep you cool.
+When it comes to luxe treadmills, this NordicTrack treadmill is the perfect blend of performance and premium features, giving you a top-tier workout experience right at home.
+In addition to standard electric treadmill features, this model includes an AI Coach for personalised training plans, a swipeable HD display, and built-in fans to keep you cool.
 Talk about running in luxury.

 Key features:

-• Digital quick incline control 0-40 per cent and digital quick decline control -6 per cent
+• Digital quick incline control 0 – 40% and digital quick decline control -6%

 02